sermant-io/Sermant-website/docs/en/document/developer-guide/heartbeat-func.md

 The **Sermant** reports the metadata of the service instance to **Backend** through the heartbeat.
 It also reports information about the loaded service governance plug-ins to inform **Backend** which service governance plug-ins are carried by the **Sermant Agent**.
 The **Backend** monitoring panel displays service instances that carry **Sermant Agents**.

 > Attention: The heartbeat function must be used with the Backend monitoring panel.
-For details, see the [Backend User Manual](../user-guide/backend.md).
+For details, see the [Sermant Backend User Manual](../user-guide/sermant-backend.md).

 ## Development Example